-There are over a hundred forms of arthritis and when they affect your knees and feet, they can be very painful.
-Arthritis is a joint disorder with a swelling.
-It occurs when your muscles and joints suffer wear and tear because of the excessive and forceful movements.
+There are over a hundred forms of arthritis, and when they affect your knees and feet, they can be very painful.
+Arthritis is a joint disorder with swelling.
+It occurs when your muscles and joints suffer wear and tear because of excessive and forceful movements.

 Osteoarthritis is a disorder of joints in the fingers, knees, and hips because of a breakdown of joint cartilage.
 Rheumatoid arthritis is a disorder of joints in the hands and feet.

 People with arthritis spend around $100 billion on arthritis treatment alone.
 And around 50% of the total cost is from earnings intended for other purposes.

 Since there is no complete cure for arthritis yet, you can use medication, physical therapy, weight loss, and workout as remedies.
 If you can reduce the swelling, you can lessen the damage and foot pain.

 The best shoes for arthritis pain are athletic shoes with stabilizing features and excellent cushioning that can redirect the pressure away from the ball of the foot.
 Even though the shoes won’t heal the disorder, they can ease the pain, so you can be on your feet for as long as you want.

 How We Choose a Running Shoe

 We spend many hours testing new running shoes and reading discoveries, expert advice, and consumer testimonials on various foot conditions.
 And we choose the best running shoes for a specific foot problem.

 Disclosure: We provide links to shoes mentioned in this article and use our affiliate links to earn commission income from qualifying purchases at no cost to you.
 This website is an associate of Amazon, Nike, Zappos, Spenco, and Runderwear.